-The following chart shows trends in EULER HERMES share price over the last 24 months:
+The following chart shows trends in EULER HERMES share price over the 24 months preceding the announcement of the Initial Offer:

-In summary, we can see that the EULER HERMES share price has broadly been trending up, with a high of $\leq 105.2$ on 26 June 2017 just before the Offer was announced, and a low of $\leq 70.3$ on 7 July 2016.
-During the analysis period, the price has never reached the Offer price of $\leq 122$ .
+In summary, we can see that the EULER HERMES share price has broadly been trending up, with a high of ≤ 105.2 on 26 June 2017 just before the Offer was announced, and a low of ≤ 70.3 on 7 July 2016.
+During the analysis period, the price has never reached the Offer price of ≤ 122 .